Market-Based Approaches, Social Science, and Public Policy

 Alvaro Vargas Llosa, Senior Fellow, Center on Global Prosperity, Independent Institute; author, Global Crossings: Immigration, Civilization, and America

 The Economics of Immigration carefully and objectively summarizes what we know about immigration and then challenges us with bold new perspectives on immigration policy.
-This is an excellent collection and a must-have for anyone interested in the movement of people around the world.
+This is an excellent book and a must-have for anyone interested in the movement of people around the world.

 Alexander Tabarrok, Director of the Center for Study of Public Choice and Bartley J. Madden Chair, George Mason University

 The Economics of Immigration is two different books, both of them essential.
 The first half is a rigorous, hardheaded overview of the best evidence we have on the economic and fiscal effects of immigration.
 It takes research seriously, but is written in terms anyone can understand.
 The second half is a rich policy debate, giving fair hearing to sharply opposed views and innovative proposals.
 Its an adult conversation about a tough issue, mercifully free of partisan flimflam.
 The world needed a book like this and Powell provided it.

 Michael Clemens, Senior Fellow, Center for Global Development

 A nuanced, serious-minded effort to examine the facts behind a complex and contentious social issue.
 The Economics of Immigration is especially recommended for college and public library Economics Studies shelves.